Jemoka/blag/content/posts/KBhaibridge_iris_variance_worksheet.md

 draft = false
 +++

 SPOILER ALERT for future labs!!
+Don't scroll down!

 We are going to create a copy of the iris dataset with a random variance.